 Sibthorp warned that once the exhibition opened London would be swamped by foreigners ‘talking all kinds of gibberish’ that honest English folk wouldn’t understand and that all manner of disturbances would ensue.

 Suppose a case: a foreigner called a cabman and told him to drive to a certain place; the cabman could not understand and before he knew what he was about, he would have something like a stiletto inside him.

 And it wasn’t just foreign visitors he feared.
-English criminals were ‘at present scattered over the country’ but would be drawn to the exhibition as a favourable place for felony.
+English criminals were ‘at present scattered over the country’ but would be drawn to the exhibition as a favourable place for a felony.
 That being the case, he warned anyone living near Hyde Park to ‘keep a sharp look-out after their silver forks, spoons and servant maids.’

-Sibtorp’s campaign was unsuccessful of course and Queen Victoria opened the the Great Exhibition at the Crystal Palace in May 1851, but he continued to rail against it and brought to Parliament an engraved decanter decanter that had cost sixpence as an example of ‘the foreign trash and trumpery’ on sale.
+Sibtorp’s campaign was unsuccessful of course and Queen Victoria opened the Great Exhibition at the Crystal Palace in May 1851, but he continued to rail against it and brought to Parliament an engraved decanter that had cost sixpence as an example of ‘the foreign trash and trumpery’ on sale.

 How is a man in this country who is accustomed to eat roast beef and drink strong ale, after the manner of a Christian, to compete with those nasty foreigners who live on brown bread and sauerkraut and manufacture decanters at sixpence apiece?

-In many ways you can hear echoes of such xenophobic opinions among politicians and the media today.
+In many ways, you can hear echoes of such xenophobic opinions among politicians and the media today.
 As for Sibthorp, he suffered a stroke in the House in 1855 while suggesting that Lord John Russell had misappropriated funds on a mission abroad.
 ‘However, I will leave it to the public to draw their own conclusion,’ he said and promptly keeled over and died.